Microsoft Windows 7/10 cmd.exe ASCII Substitute Character privileges management

 Our Cyber Threat Intelligence team is monitoring different web sites, mailing lists, exploit markets and social media networks.
 The CTI Interest Score identifies the interest of attackers and the security community for this specific vulnerability in real-time.
 A high score indicates an elevated risk to be targeted for this vulnerability.

 A vulnerability, which was classified as critical, has been found in Microsoft Windows 7/10 (Operating System).
 Affected by this issue is an unknown code block of the file cmd.exe.
-The manipulation as part of a ASCII Substitute Character leads to a privilege escalation vulnerability.
+The manipulation as part of a ASCII Substitute Character leads to a privileges management vulnerability.
 Using CWE to declare the problem leads to CWE-269.
+The software does not properly assign, modify, track, or check privileges for an actor, creating an unintended sphere of control for that actor.
 Impacted is confidentiality, integrity, and availability.

 The weakness was disclosed 11/11/2016 by Julian Horoszkiewicz as Unexpected behavior of cmd.exe while processing .bat files leads to potential command injection vulnerabilities as not defined mailinglist post (Full-Disclosure).
 The advisory is available at seclists.org.
 The vendor was not involved in the coordination of the public release.
 The attack may be launched remotely.
 No form of authentication is required for exploitation.
 Technical details as well as a public exploit are known.
 The structure of the vulnerability defines a possible price range of USD $0-$5k at the moment (estimation calculated on 07/07/2019).
+This vulnerability is assigned to T1068 by the MITRE ATT&CK project.
 The advisory points out:

 It was discovered that cmd.exe, when processing .bat files, treats the ASCII substitute character (code 26) as a command separator (like & or |).
 This opens the way for unexpected command injection vulnerabilities in applications which generate .bat files based on user input, as this character is not filtered by most application input sanitisers against command injection.